OscarGomez-jpg/code-challenges/README.md

 [The Coding Train](https://www.youtube.com/@TheCodingTrain) YouTube channel as it is the place where I get most of the topics.

+Any of this codes can be runned by positioning on the folder of the desire project and typing `cargo run` (Rust lang must be installed before!)

 Challenges finished:

 - Basic world